Creating test reports

 - Built-in test reporting based on the Allure framework

-Allure is an open-source test framework that can produce HTML reports like the following:
+Allure is an open-source test framework that can produce HTML reports, as in the example below.

 For more details, see the official Allure documentation.